 All graduates must complete a Capstone Project during their final year of high school.
 This assignment spans both semesters and involves students selecting a project that will culminate in a research paper and a final product.
 Students keep a portfolio of their work and findings throughout the process, reviewing their progress with a faculty adviser and a mentor within their field of study.
 At the end of the project, students present their findings to fellow students, parents and the faculty.
 The project is designed to encourage students to think critically, problem-solve, plan, set goals, meet deadlines and work on research and presentation skills.
 These attributes will be invaluable to students as they enter the world of higher education and the world of work.

-Lee Academy participates in a dual enrollment program with local colleges.
+Lee Academy participates in a dual enrollment program with local universities and colleges.
 Juniors and seniors are encouraged to explore areas of personal interest in a college setting.
-In the past several years, Lee students have successfully completed courses such as Calculus I, II, and III, Anatomy and Physiology, Chemistry II, Bio Systems, Punic Wars, Art History, Physics, and Chemistry.
-Successfully completed college courses are awarded advanced honors status.
+In the past several years, Lee students have successfully completed courses such as Calculus, II, and III, Anatomy and Physiology, Chemistry Lab, Bio Systems, Punic Wars, Art History, Physics, and Chemistry.
+Successfully completed courses are awarded advanced honors status.

 Minimum Requirements for Graduation